anime-dl/anime-downloader/docs/usage/watch.rst

 ``anime watch`` can be a all in one solution for your anime needs.
 Anime watch contains exactly the same providers used in anime dl so you will not be missing anything!

 ``watch`` will locally track your progress with an anime list making your time with anime watch easy and enjoyable.
-Anime lists from MyAnimeList can also be imported into your list, so you need not worry about losing a complete tracker!//
+Anime lists from MyAnimeList can also be imported into your list, so you need not worry about losing a complete tracker!

 .. figure:: https://media.giphy.com/media/RKNArLOzM2jUjkXNJu/giphy.gif
    :alt: mp4